-The overall goal of this plan is to preserve intact such significant natural areas and features as are necessary to protect the watersheds and maintain the water table, to conserve the forests, to check erosion, and to preserve areas of notable landscape interest and value while providing for the identification and continuation of marine, residential, commercial, and light industrial uses.
+The overall goal of this the Deer Harbor Hamlet plan is to preserve intact such significant natural areas and features as are necessary to protect the watersheds and maintain the water table, to conserve the forests, to check erosion, and to preserve areas of notable landscape interest and value while providing for the identifying ication and supporting appropriate continuation of marine, residential, commercial, and light industrial uses.

 Goals are general achievements that the community wishes to accomplish in the future.
-Goals provide overall guidance for developing Planning objectives.
+Goals provide overall guidance for developing P planning objectives.